 Spent nuclear fuel will be disposed of in Finland

-In a year, the amount of spent nuclear fuel accumulating in Finland corresponds to approximately 65 tonnes of uranium.
-By the end of 2015, a total of 13,500 bundles, which correspond approximately 2,040 tonnes of uranium, had accumulated in Finland as a result of nuclear energy use.
-Based on the Finnish Nuclear Energy Act, spent nuclear fuel from Finland must be disposed of in Finland.
-Accordingly, fuel from abroad may not be transferred to Finland for final disposal.
+In a year, the amount of spent nuclear fuel accumulating in Finland corresponds to approximately 100 tonnes of uranium.
+By the end of 2022, a total of 16,100 bundles, which correspond approximately 2,400 tonnes of uranium, had accumulated in Finland as a result of use of nuclear energy.

 In a reactor, uranium fuel is used as bundles of fuel rods.
 The uranium is in the form of ceramic pellets inside the rods.
-Each bundle is about three to four meters long and contains between 120 and 180 kilograms of uranium, and there are a few hundred bundles in each reactor.
-The fuel is handled as bundles, and each bundle is replaced after a few years of use.
+Each bundle is about three to five meters long and contains between 120 and 540 kilograms of uranium, and there are a few hundred bundles in each reactor.
+Each bundle is replaced after a few years of use.
 U-235, the fissile isotope of uranium, is initially present in the fuel in a proportion of about 3-5%, and over the lifetime of the fuel, its proportion decreases to about the same level as natural uranium.

-Spent nuclear fuel is still mainly uranium (96%), even though the uranium also produces different fission products (e.g. iodine, caesium and technetium) in the reactor, as well as some other substances, such as plutonium.
+Spent nuclear fuel is still mainly uranium (95%), even though the uranium also produces different fission products in the reactor, as well as some other substances, such as plutonium.

-The fuel removed from the reactor, the spent nuclear fuel, includes significant amounts of radioactive substances.
-The radioactive substances decay and thus emit electromagnetic radiation and heat.
-Fuel bundles used in Finland are transferred from the reactor to water-filled pools in the reactor building to cool down for a few years.
-After a year in a pool, the radioactivity of fuel bundles has decreased to a hundredth of the level at the moment of removal from the reactor.
-In principle, the fuel could also be cooled down using gas or air.
-After the cooling stage, fuel bundles are transferred in transport casks to temporary storage at the plant site, to wait for final disposal in the bedrock.
-Typical cooling time in intermediate storage is some tens of years.
+Fuel bundles used in Finland are transferred from the reactor core to water-filled pools in the reactor building to cool down for a few years.
+After a year in a pool, the radioactivity of fuel bundles has decreased to a hundredth of the level compared to the moment of removal from the reactor core.
+After the cooling phase, the fuel bundles are transferred in transport casks to interim storage on site, awaiting disposal in the bedrock.
+The interim storage period is typically some tens of years.

-In some countries, spent fuel is reprocessed.
+In some countries spent fuel is reprocessed.
 During reprocessing, the usable uranium and plutonium are separated from the spent nuclear fuel for further use in new fuel elements.
-Reprocessing does not eliminate the need for final disposal, even though it reduces the volume of the waste.
-The process always leaves some high‑level waste that has to be permanently disposed of eventually.
+Reprocessing does not eliminate the need for disposal, even though it reduces the volume of the waste.
+The process always leaves some high level waste that has to be permanently disposed of.